Open Data Hub logo

 3. Confirm that the assigned Node and Tolerations are correct.

-Troubleshooting common problems in Jupyter for administrators
+Troubleshooting common problems in workbenches for administrators

 A user receives a 404: Page not found error when logging in to Jupyter